 - Always use the full name of the Church in the first reference: "The Church of Jesus Christ of Latter-day Saints." - After the full name has been used, consider the shorter terms "the Church" or "the Church of Jesus Christ." - Avoid using "Mormon Church," "LDS Church," or "Church of the Latter-day Saints." - "Members of The Church of Jesus Christ of Latter-day Saints" or "members of the Church of Jesus Christ" is the preferred way to refer to Church members.
 "Latter-day Saints" is the preferred shorter term.
 Using "Saints" is also acceptable.
-The terms "Mormons" and "LDS" should not be used. - "Mormon" is correctly used in proper names such as the Book of Mormon and the prophet Mormon or when used in such historical expressions as "Mormon Trail." - The term "Mormonism" is not acceptable in describing Church doctrine and teachings.
+The terms "Mormons" and "LDS" should not be used. - "Mormon" is correctly used in proper names such as the Book of Mormon, the prophet Mormon, or when used in such historical expressions as "Mormon Trail." - The term "Mormonism" is not acceptable in describing Church doctrine and teachings.
 "The restored gospel of Jesus Christ" is preferred. - When referring to current people or organizations that practice polygamy, state that The Church of Jesus Christ of Latter-day Saints is not affiliated with polygamous groups. - When referring to current people or organizations that have similar beliefs as the Church, state that the Church is not affiliated with these groups.

-3.5 Writing Style Resources
+3.4 Writing Style References and Resources

-Using correct grammar and consistent writing style practices helps our messages look, sound, and read the same throughout the world.
-Everyone preparing Church communications should reference these guides and resources.
+Using correct grammar and consistent writing style practices helps Church communications look and read the same throughout the world.
+All non-internal communications from Church headquarters will be reviewed by an editing team to ensure style guidelines are followed.
+You can help make this process go smoothly by referencing these guides and resources.